harshitjuneja/impracticaldev/src/pages/articles/2016-01-09---Perfecting-the-Art-of-Perfection/index.md

 tags:
   - 'Async Programming'
   - 'Javascript Promises'
 description: 'A lot of times we loose confidence over patterns/concepts we dont get a chance to use very frequently.
 Javascript promises is one such concept.
-For nearly 2 decades the Javascript community was surviving on callbacks to achieve anything async and hence a lot of abstactions in libararies/most code developers write is in one way or the other still exists with patterns of call-me-backs.'
+For nearly 2 decades the Javascript community was surviving on callbacks to achieve anything async and hence a lot of abstactions in libararies/most code developers write, in one way or the other still exist with patterns of call-me-backs.'
 ---

 A lot of times we loose confidence over patterns/concepts we don't get a chance to use very frequently.
 Promises in Javascript is one such concept.